Rural Business—Cooperative Service, USDA.

 1. Federal Award Notices

-If you are selected for funding, you will receive a signed notice of Federal award by postal mail, containing instructions on requirements necessary to proceed with execution and performance of the award.
+If you are selected for funding, you will receive a signed notice of Federal award by postal or electronic mail, containing instructions on requirements necessary to proceed with execution and performance of the award.

-If you are not selected for funding, you will be notified in writing via postal mail and informed of any review and appeal rights.
-Funding of successfully appealed applications will be limited to available FY 2017 funding.
+If you are not selected for funding, you will be notified in writing via postal or electronic mail and informed of any review and appeal rights.
+Funding of successfully appealed applications will be limited to available FY 2020 funding.

 2. Administrative and National Policy Requirements